moshiko1988/js-modules-study/study.md

 # Study: Modules in Node and JavaScript

 Modules are valuable to our ability to organize our code on several levels.
-You're already familiar with modular code from Ruby, where your application code was split into many files, which were all executed as part of one process.
+You're already familiar with modular code from Ruby and from using the browser-template, where your application code was split into many files, which were all executed as part of one process.

+## Objectives
+- Explain the advantages of having modular code.
+- Write an inline module.
+- Write a module that is exported to another file.

 ## Interfaces